Sometimes science gets things wrong…

 The demonization of fat was certainly a misguided step in the nutritional science world.

-Part of the problem with the low-fat recommendation was that we did not fully understand the role that different fats have in our bodies at the time.
+Part of the problem with the low-fat recommendation was that we did not fully understand the role that different dietary fats have in our bodies at the time.

 Let’s explore why you shouldn’t fear fats when trying to conceive.